librenms/librenms/doc/Extensions/Auto-Discovery.md

 $config['autodiscovery']['nets-exclude'][] = '192.168.0.1/32';
 ```

-If you want to enable / disable certain auto-discovery modules then see the rest of this doc for further info.
+## Additional Options
+#### Discovering devices by IP

+By default we don't add devices by IP address, we look for a reverse dns name to be found and add with that.
+If this fails
+and you would like to still add devices automatically then you will need to set `$config['discovery_by_ip'] = true;`

+#### Short hostnames

+If your devices only return a short hostname such as lax-fa0-dc01 but the full name should be lax-fa0-dc01.example.com then you can
+set `$config['mydomain'] = 'example.com';`

+#### Allow Duplicate sysName

+By default we require unique sysNames when adding devices (this is returned over snmp by your devices).
+If you would like to allow
+devices to be added with duplicate sysNames then please set `$config['allow_duplicate_sysName'] = true;`.

-### Discovery methods
+## Discovery Methods
+Below are the methods for auto discovering devices.
+Each one can be enabled or disabled and may have additional configuration options.

-#### ARP
+### ARP
 Disabled by default.

+Adds devices that are listed in another device's arp table.
+This module depends on the arp-table module being enabled and returning data.

 To enable, switch on globally the `$config['discovery_modules']['discovery-arp'] = 1;` or per device within the Modules section.

-#### XDP
+### XDP
 Enabled by default.

 `$config['autodiscovery']['xdp'] = false;` to disable.

 This includes FDP, CDP and LLDP support based on the device type.

-Devices may be excluded from xdp discovery by sysname and sysdesc.
+Devices may be excluded from xdp discovery by sysName and sysDescr.

 ```php
 //Exclude devices by name